pantheon-systems/documentation/source/_docs/free-https.md

 Shared certificates use a Subject Alternative Name (SAN) certificate to host multiple hostnames or domains on one certificate.
 You provide your domain name list or one or more wildcard domain name entries.
 We add these domain names to our certificate SAN field and take care of certificate administration.

 ### What is TLS?
 TLS (Transport Layer Security) is a protocol for secure HTTP connections.
 This protocol replaces its less secure predecessor, the SSL (Secure Socket Layer) protocol, which we no longer support.
-When referring to secure HTTP connections, our documentation uses the term HTTPS
+Pantheon uses the term HTTPS to refer to secure HTTP connections.

 ### Does the Pantheon Global Edge use Server Name Indication (SNI)?

-Can I downgrade back to the legacy HTTPS loadbalancer?
+### Can I downgrade back to the legacy HTTPS loadbalancer?